sbfroy/NER-Project/README.md

-# TODO: Make emy own dataset.
+# TODO: Make my own dataset with labelstudio.
+The data need to be in conllu format.
 How should i finetune the model on as little data as possible?